boutproject/BOUT-dev/manual/sphinx/user_docs/coordinates.rst

 Differential geometry
 =====================

-.. warning:: Several mistakes have been found (and is now corrected) in this section, so it should be proof read before removing this warning!
-The following are notes from [haeseler]_.
+.. warning:: The following are notes from [haeseler]_.
+If you are new to this
+	     topic it is strongly suggested to read [haeseler]_ instead, as here not all terms are defined, and the discussion of co- and contra variant components is short.

 Sets of vectors `\left\{\mathbf{A, B, C}\right\}` and `\left\{\mathbf{a, b, c}\right\}` are reciprocal if